ubiquity/ubiquibot/README.md

 ## Payments Permits in a local instance

-For payment to work in your local setup, ubiquibot must be set up in a Github organization.
+For payment to work in your local instance, ubiquibot must be set up in a Github organization.
 It will not work for a ubiquibot instance set up in a personal account.
 Once, you have an ubiquibot instance working in an organization, follow the steps given below:

 1. Create a new private repository in your Github organization with name `ubiquibot-config`
 2. Add your ubiquibot app to `ubiquibot-config` repository.